beatyt/TheMemencholyOfRiles/README.md

 ## Backstory

-Riles once quizzed me on pop figures.
-I knew nothing.
+Riles once quizzed Tom on pop figure trivia.
+Tom knew nothing.

-So, Riles began posting news headlines into all chat during our Dota 2 games.
+So, Riles began posting news headlines into all chat during Dota 2 games.

-Then, he started replacing celebrity's names with mine.
+Then, he started replacing celebrity's names with Tom's.

-That meant war, and here we are.
-I saw a possibility to automate the process such that Riles has been unable to keep up with the memes.
+Seeing the opportunity for automation, Tom constructed an application for fetching and parsing headlines.

 ## Quickstart: